A Planet Candidate Orbiting near the Hot Jupiter TOI-2818 b Inferred through Transit Timing: Analysis

 To test this we include a $\sim50M_\mathrm{Jup}$ brown dwarf in our \texttt{TTVFast} model, allowing the same parameters as for the planet to vary, with the addition of initial eccentricity $e$, and argument of periapsis $\omega$.
 In order to determine the TTVs, we calculate the light travel time delay between the star and the center of mass of the system. \texttt{TTVFast} does not account for this effect, and does not provide the three-dimensional coordinates of the star at the time of each transit.
 Instead we integrate the radial velocity of the star to infer the radial position of the star.
 We convert this distance into light travel time and correct the transit times.
 We again sample with \texttt{emcee} \citep{Foreman_Mackey_2013}, in the same manner as previously.
 The results of this fitting are listed in Table \ref{tab:results}.
 Samples of the model are shown in Figure \ref{fig:ttv_combined}.

 We find that the results favor a companion of $\sim70M_\mathrm{Jup}$ and a $\sim2,100$-day period.
 The orbit has $e\approx0.8$, and an argument of periapsis nearly perpendicular to the line of sight at an angle of $9\pm9\degr$.
-This allows the radial velocities to have little variation across the observation interval, consistent with the lack of RV trend.
-Despite fitting the transits well, the high eccentricity and short orbit result in a close periastron of $<0.7$ AU.
-A large companion this close to the host star will truncate the protoplanetary disk, presenting challenges for Jupiter-sized planet formation \citep{Jang_Condell_2015}.
-The close passes of the companion can introduce dynamic instability to the system, which may not survive.
-If the eccentricity of the companion is smaller, the mass of the companion also decreases, resulting in a poorer fit overall.
+This allows the radial velocities to have little variation across the observation interval, consistent with the lack of RV trend over our observing baseline.
+The companion induces an acceleration of $\sim60$ m s$^{-1}$ yr$^{-1}$, with a short RV shift up to $\sim2500$ m s$^{-1}$ at periastron.
+Additional radial velocity observations with CHIRON or ESPRESSO in particular could quickly detect or rule out such a companion.